rnadkarni2/SlicerBreast_DCEMRI_FTV/README.md

 <h2>Summary of Modules</h2>

 <p><strong>This extension is only compatible with MR exams that use bilateral
 images with axial slices.
-The extension has been used extensively to process MR exams on a Windows machine, and has been shown to work on a Mac as well.</strong> </p>
+It has been used to process numerous MR exams on a Windows computer and has been shown to work on a Mac computer as well.</strong> </p>

 <p>This extension contains 2 modules.
 After you install the extension, both of these modules
 can be found under the <strong>FTV Segmentation</strong> category in the modules list.</p>